testsigmahq/testsigma-docs/src/pages/docs/getting-started/setup/overview.md

    * [Download](https://testsigma.com/docs/getting-started/setup/downloadable-package/)

-&emsp;

 ---
 ##**Getting help**

-If you face any problems or issues when installing Testsigma on any platform, reach out to us at <a href="mailto:support@testsigma.com">support@testsigma.com</a> or join our [Discord Server](https://discord.com/invite/5caWS7R6QX)
+If you face any problems or issues when installing Testsigma on any platform, reach out to us at <a href="mailto:support@testsigma.com">support@testsigma.com</a> or join our [Discord Server](https://discord.com/invite/5caWS7R6QX).

   * Learn how to use, build, and extend the platform.
 Visit [documentation](https://testsigma.com/docs/)
   * Connect with product experts on the team and in the Community on our [Discord](https://discord.com/invite/5caWS7R6QX).